SHIA MUTAH REJECTION - From the Quran and nothing but the Quran

 In addition according to a fatwa a father can legally marry off his infant or minor daughter on the basis that her ‘private parts are not harmed’ even though the so-called ‘husband’ is allowed to use her thighs for his satisfaction.
 This, we are told, is a permitted marriage ‘contract’ even though it actually constitutes child abuse.

 The use of marriage as a ‘fikh’ cover has also given men the permission to do ‘temporary marriage’ with prostitutes provided we admonish prostitutes to stop being prostitutes once we have had sex with them.
 Is this not a behavior of a community that has created a parallel universe where we can remain in the deception of how ‘Islamic’ we are while doing the most un-Islamic deeds?
 Are we not acting as though Islam is our property and in our pockets to do with it whatever we deem fit?

 2. THE QURANIC DEFINITION OF MARRIAGE

 So given all these disputations let us start at the beginning by asking that does Islam really endorse the idea that marriages comes in categories of temporary and permanent or is marriage in Islam defined as a life-long commitment.
 Let us see what the Quran says:

-[30:21] Among His proofs is that He created for you spouses from among yourselves, in order to have tranquility and contentment with each other, and He placed in your hearts love and care towards your spouses.
-In this, there are sufficient proofs for people who think.
+[30:21] “Among His proofs is that He created for you spouses from among yourselves, in order to have tranquillity and contentment with each other, and He placed in your hearts love and care towards your spouses.
+In this, there are sufficient proofs for people who think.”

 [24:32] You shall encourage those of you who are single to get married.
-They may marry the righteous among your male and female servants, if they are poor.
-GOD will enrich them from His grace.
+They may marry the righteous among your male and female servants.
+If they are poor GOD will enrich them from His grace.
 GOD is Bounteous, Knower.